ibm-cloud-docs/satellite/host-reqs.md

 - RHEL hosts must have the `SELINUX=enforcing` policy set.
 You can verify that this policy is set by running the `sestatus` command and looking for `SELinux status: enabled` in the output.
 - If your host includes GPU compute, make sure that you install the Node Feature Discovery and NVIDIA GPU operators.
 For more information, see the prerequisite steps in [Deploying an app on a GPU machine](/docs/openshift?topic=openshift-deploy_app#gpu_app).
 - Hostnames can contain only lowercase alphanumeric characters, `-`, or `.`.
-- Hosts must have an ext4 filesystem for the boot disk.
+- Hosts must have an ext4 file system for the boot disk.